Using Alphas for project titles

 Single sheet alphas

 Alphas on a single sheet have the advantage of having fewer files on your computer.
 It might take a little bit less disk space but usually, it is not that much.
-The inconvenient is that you have to select and cut each letter yourself, one by one, and some graphic programs might not allow that.
+The inconvenient is that you have to select and cut each letter yourself, one by one.
+Some graphic programs might not allow that.

 Individual files alphas